A letter to my son.

 It's not the number.

 Nothing really changed in my head when the birthdays before this one came and went.
-But then I started learning about all my health issues, and overnight my thoughts moved from I’m getting older to how much time do I really have left?
+But then I started learning about all my health issues, and overnight my thoughts moved from I’m getting older to how much time do I have left?

 That is what has changed.